j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### Declare the superclass and its properties and functions as open

 Before a class can be used as a superclass, you have to explicitly tell the compiler that this is allowed.
-You do this by prefixing the name of the class—and any properties or functions you want to override — with the keyword **open**.
+You do this by prefixing the name of the class — and any properties or functions you want to override — with the keyword `open`.
 This tells the compiler that you've designed the class to be a superclass, and that you're happy for the properties and functions you've declared as `open` to be overridden.

 ### How a subclass inherits from a superclass